HomeArticlesGuideUS Tax Filing Guide 2026

 • Effective rate = 15.2%

-Add FICA taxes on wage income: FICA is separate from income tax and is always withheld by your employer regardless of your bracket.
+Add FICA taxes on wage income: FICA is separate from income tax, and your employer withholds it regardless of your bracket.

 • Social Security: 6.2% on wages up to $176,100 (2026 wage base, subject to annual adjustment)